-And more importantly, what if you could reinvest those resources into innovation solutions that will give you a competitive edge over your competitors, help you serve your clients better, and create sales and growth velocity?
+And more importantly, what if you could reinvest those resources into innovative solutions that will give you an edge over your competitors, help you serve your clients better, and create sales and growth velocity?

 Have your IT department provide you with a detailed cost analysis of your current and future expenditures.

 They should also provide you with recommendations on how to reduce expenditures and plan your IT infrastructure for company growth.
-For example, eliminating your capital expenditures by going to a full or hybrid virtual environment.
-Or create a business continuity plan that will help you reduce your insurance premiums.
+For example, eliminating your capital expenditures by going to a full or hybrid virtual/cloud environment.
+Or creating a business continuity plan that will help you reduce your insurance premiums.

-Ideally, this person has project management experience and is able to apply technology to streamline your business AND be to explain to you exactly what they’re doing, why they’re doing it, and how it will impact your company…all over a cup of joe.
+Ideally, this person has project management experience, can apply technology to streamline your business, AND be to explain to you exactly what they’re doing, why they’re doing it, and how it will impact your company…all over a cup of joe.